Preserving Your Jaw after Extraction: Socket Preservation

 When a tooth is extracted, it leaves behind a hole (or “socket”) in the alveolar ridge bone, making it vulnerable to shrinkage.
 In fact, some studies show that bone loss can be 50% in the first 12 months after extraction.

 You may be wondering, “Why does bone loss matter if I don’t have a tooth there anyway?”
 Unfortunately, without teeth and adequate bone structure, several unwanted oral health problems may occur:

 - Aesthetics: Without adequate bone structure and teeth, your smile starts to cave in in that area, causing undesirable aesthetic consequences.
 Your skin may begin to look shriveled over time and your smile will be unbalanced and unnatural.

 - Alignment Issues: Your teeth are always moving, particularly into open spaces.
 A hole on one side of your smile can lead to a severe shift of your teeth over time, affecting your smile and subsequently requiring orthodontic treatment.

 - Implant Complications: The damaged and recessed bone often ensures complications if you plan on getting a dental implant to replace the extracted tooth in the future.

 This is where socket preservation comes in.
 Typically done at the end of your extraction procedure, we place bone-grafting material into the socket and a collagen membrane on top to encourage bone growth in the area.
 Because the procedure can be done at the same time as your extraction, no additional anesthesia or appointments are necessary.

-If you are facing extraction, call us at WEST OFFICE Phone Number 541-617-3993 to see if socket preservation is an option for you – it could save your smile!
+If you are facing extraction, call us at West Bend Office Phone Number 541-617-3993 to see if socket preservation is an option for you – it could save your smile!